rajendrag/ivarsa/README.md

 A very simple Node js application, kind of a PoC, to demonstrate how **Node JS** can be used as a front server in a micro services architecture.

 This server will serve the static files and html templates to *Angular 2* and all the api calls will be proxied and redirected to the backend micro services.
+One such service is here https://github.com/rajendrag/ivarsa-play
 Stack
 -----------
 - Node JS